RT-LOC/docs/docs/getstarted/basic_positioning_getting_started.md

 If this isn't the case, refresh the page and try to connect again.

 ### Autopos keeps failing
-There could be multiple reasons for the autopos to fail.
+There could be multiple reasons for the autopositioning process to fail.
 Keep the following rules in mind:
  - all anchors should have visibility on each other
  - Try to put the anchors on more or less the same height
  - Make sure all tags are switched **off**